Q.1 What is Inverted Tax Structure in the GST regime?

 Ans: The term ‘Inverted Tax Structure’ refers to a situation where the rate of tax on inputs is more than the rate of tax on output supplies.
-As a result, the higher tax paid on input supplies gets accumulated in the Electronic Credit Ledger of the taxpayer.
-The taxpayer can claim the refund of ITC accumulated on account of Inverted Tax structure by filing the refund application form RFD-01A.
-(Refer Section 54(3) (ii) of the CGST Act 2017)
+As a result, the higher tax paid on inputs gets accumulated in the Electronic Credit Ledger of the taxpayer.
+The taxpayer can claim the refund of ITC accumulated on account of Inverted Tax structure by filing the refund application form RFD-01.

-Ans: You can file for refund of IGST / CGST / SGST on account of ITC accumulated due to Inverted Tax Structure, if you have filed GSTR1 and GSTR-3B of the relevant tax period, for which refund is to be claimed.
+Ans: You can file for refund of IGST / CGST / SGST on account of ITC accumulated due to Inverted Tax Structure, if you have filed Form GSTR1 and GSTR-3B returns for the relevant tax period, for which refund is to be claimed.

-Statement 1A shall be uploaded mandatorily with the details of inward and outward invoices for which refund is to be claimed.
-Taxpayers have an option to upload 4 documents with the refund application, of size up to 5MB each.
-Therefore, any supporting document can be uploaded by the taxpayer, if required.
+Statement 1A need to be uploaded mandatorily with the details of inward and outward documents for which refund is to be claimed.
+Taxpayers have an option to upload upto 10 supporting documents with the refund application, of size up to 5MB each.

 Ans: Yes, you can file for nil refund for multiple tax period in one refund application.

-E.g. If taxpayer doesn’t want to claim refund of Apr 2018, May 2018 and June 2018 as he doesn’t have any invoices for this period, then taxpayer can choose the period from Apr 2018 to June 2018 and file a nil refund application for that period.
-After filing no refund application, taxpayer won’t be able to file refund application for that period in future.
+E.g. If taxpayer doesn’t has any claim of refund of Apr 2018, May 2018 and June 2018 as he doesn’t have any supply or purchase documents for this period, then taxpayer can choose the period from Apr 2018 to June 2018 and file a nil refund application for that period.
+After filing nil refund application, taxpayer won’t be able to file refund application for that period in future.

 Ans: Yes, nil period of refund can be combined with the period in which there is refund in one application.

 Let us suppose you want to file tax refund from Apr-Sep month, where you want to file nil refund for May-Jun month.
 There are two ways in which you can file your refund application.